πβ Values over Time

 - Debounce: The

-operator delays the search request by 0.5 seconds after the last keystroke. - FlatMap and Error Handling:
+debounceoperator delays the search request by 0.5 seconds after the last keystroke. - FlatMap and Error Handling:

-handles errors by returning an empty result. - Real-Time Update: The search results are directly assigned to
+flatMapallows the query to be mapped to a network request, whilecatchhandles errors by returning an empty result. - Real-Time Update: The search results are directly assigned to

-, updating the UI whenever new results are available.
+results, updating the UI whenever new results are available.

 Solution 2: RxSwiftβ